 What did you think of this graphic novel?
 How do you think it compares to the novel?
 Let me know in the comments!

 For more information on this series, visit Viz Media’s website.

-You can purchase a copy of this manga on Amazon by clicking through the link below.
-Please note that, as an Amazon Associate, I earn from qualifying purchases.Fangirl, Vol. 1: The Manga (Volume 1)
+You can purchase a copy of this manga at Amazon by clicking through the link below.
+Please note, as an Amazon Associate, I earn on qualifying purchases.Fangirl, Vol. 1: The Manga (Volume 1)